TJ Hughes: Current stores

+Former stores

 Sales strategy

 In December 2005, TJ Hughes launched an online store through eBay, with eBay claiming that the retailer was the first in the United Kingdom to sell its main products through the auction site.
 The store launched with 110 lines including DVD players, digital cameras and perfumes.
 TJ Hughes said its eBay shop represented an opportunity to increase sales and brand awareness.

 One of the retailer's advertising tactics was to feature relatives of famous celebrities in their advertisements.
 For example, they used former Manchester United F.C. player Wayne Rooney's brother Graeme Rooney as part of an advertising campaign.

 During 2007, the company unveiled its largest advertising campaign to date.
 This featured celebrities’ family members, with recruits to the campaign including Carol Vorderman’s mother, Jonathan Ross’s mother and Robbie Williams’ father.
 The aim of the somewhat unusual series of ads was apparently to eschew passing on the costs of celebrity endorsement to customers, which TJ Hughes claims is the case for a number of its competitors.